The NEBRC is here to help provide guidance to protect and prevent businesses from falling victim to cybercrime.

 If you are worried about online child sexual abuse, you can report it online to Child Exploitation and Online Protection Command (CEOP).

-Young people who need advice about their online concerns can speak to Childline by calling 0800 1111.
+Young people who need guidance about their online concerns can speak to Childline by calling 0800 1111.

 Depending on the nature of the crime and how you’ve been affected by it, you may want to contact Victim Support at www.victimsupport.org.uk or by calling 0808 1689111.
 You can contact Victim Support regardless of when the crime took place.